openhab/openhab-addons/bundles/org.openhab.io.openhabcloud/README.md

 The `sendNotification` and `sendBroadcastNotification` actions additionally support setting a title, reference id, media attachments and actions.

 - The tag is used for tagging messages for grouping when displaying in the app and to hide/remove groups of messages from a user's device.
 Tag was previously referred to as "severity".
 - The title is displayed as the notification title on the device and defaults to "openHAB" for the Android and iOS apps.
 - The reference id is a user supplied identifier that when set will replace messages with the same id on the user's device (so only the last version exists).
-The reference id is a user supplied id that can be used to update or remove notifications with this same id.
+It can be used to update or remove notifications.
 - Media attachments are displayed together with the notification on the device and can be used to display images, e.g. a camera snapshot.
 - Actions allow the user to interact with the notification, e.g. to open a specific page in the app or to send a command to an Item.